Q: Describe what you publish in 25 characters or less.

 Q: What sets your publication apart from others that publish similar material?

-A: We publish people from all walks of life.
+A: We publish people internationally from all walks of life.
 Many of our contributors do not have direct links to the writing or art world (MFAs, etc).
 And many have been published more than once.
-We are a community who believes in honest art that doesn't get too caught up in the noise.
+We are a community who believes in honest, authentic art that doesn't get too caught up in the noise.

 Q: What is the best advice you can give people who are considering submitting work to your publication?